Asthma: symptoms, treatments and why awareness could save your life

 Asthma Asthma kills three people in the UK daily, yet two of these deaths are preventable.
 Dr Samantha Walker talks about risk reduction - and an exciting new study.

-One in 11 people in the UK have asthma but many more are undiagnosed.
+1 in 11 people in the UK have asthma but many more are undiagnosed.

 "The symptoms of wheeziness (especially at night), shortness of breath, coughing and feeling unable to fill your lungs, may be put down to age, and people with mild symptoms may ignore them," says Dr Samantha Walker, deputy chief executive and director of research and policy at Asthma UK.